2019 Employer Contribution Rate Information

-The contribution rate varies based on employer.
-The composite rate for 2014 is 11.2 percent and is unchanged for 2015.
-As allowed by Senate Enrolled Act 549 describe below, this rate pertains to over 94 percent of PERF employers for 2015.
+The composite rate for 2019 is 11.2 percent and is unchanged from 2018.
+As allowed by Senate Enrolled Act 549 described below, this rate pertains to all PERF employers for 2019.

 Effective dates are as follows:

 - TRF – July 1, 2018

 - Most PERF employers – Jan.
 1, 2019

 - PERF employers on a fiscal year cycle – July 1, 2018